Brittney Sykes: Atlanta Dream

 After being drafted to the Atlanta Dream with the seventh pick of the 2017 WNBA draft, Sykes completed a very successful rookie year.
 She signed a three-year deal that started with a base salary of $47,738 in the first year, jumps to $48,693 in the second, $53,563 in the third and $60,867 in a fourth-year option (typical rookie contract).
 She was named the rookie of the month for both July and August and was the runner-up for rookie of the year earning 10 out of the 40 votes and ultimately losing to Allisha Gray.
 She was named to the 2017 WNBA all rookie team.
 She averaged 13.9 points per game (with a career high of 33 points against the Phoenix Mercury) and her 471 points was a new single-season rookie record for the Atlanta Dream franchise.

 Los Angeles Sparks

 In February 2020, Sykes was traded to the Los Angeles Sparks, along with center Marie Gülich in exchange for center Kalani Brown.
 In 2021 she earned WNBA All-Defensive First Team honors and was second in voting for Defensive Player of the Year.
 She played for the Sparks for three years.

 Washington Mystics

 In February 2023, Sykes was traded to the Washington Mystics.
 During her 2 1/2 seasons with Washington, she earned WNBA All-Defensive First Team honors, her first All-Star selection, and averaged 15.0 points, 4.3 rebounds, and 3.8 assists per game.

 Seattle Storm

 On August 5, 2025, Sykes was traded to the Seattle Storm in exchange for forward Alysha Clark, guard Zia Cooke, and Seattle's first-round pick in the 2026 WNBA Draft.

+Toronto Tempo

+On April 10, 2026, Sykes signed a two-year max contract with the Toronto Tempo for their inaugural season.